 In our microstructural analysis, we observed pre-existing porosity defects in FBE coatings, and their size and distribution varied with the history and conditions of the coating application.
-According to the CSA Z245.20-18 standard released in 2018 [64], a coating is considered qualified if its associated porosity is lower than a certain limit; five rating scales are graphically defined for cross-section porosity and a coating should include equal to or less than that of rating three to be approved.
-Thus, unlike three-layer polyethylene systems in which no air entrapment is allowed in the topcoat layer [65], [66], the FBE coating may contain allowed cavities within its microstructure.
-The size and distribution of associated cavities are related to preheat temperature of the substrate, powder density of the spraying stream per pass applied and a possible minor contribution from evaporation of water/solvent compounds throughout the epoxy curing process [67].
+According to the CSA Z245.20-18 standard released in 2018 [61], a coating is considered qualified if its associated porosity is lower than a certain limit; five rating scales are graphically defined for cross-section porosity and a coating should include equal to or less than that of rating three to be approved.
+Thus, unlike three-layer polyethylene systems in which no air entrapment is allowed in the topcoat layer [62], [63], the FBE coating may contain allowed cavities within its microstructure.
+The size and distribution of associated cavities are related to preheat temperature of the substrate, powder density of the spraying stream per pass applied and a possible minor contribution from evaporation of water/solvent compounds throughout the epoxy curing process [64].

 We generated back-scattered electron (BSE) images from different water exposure conditions to show the extent of the damage of both immersion and WVT tests to the FBE films (Figure 7).
 Long-term exposure of FBE to 65°C DI water affected the interfacial bonds between epoxy resin and filler particles.
 As can be seen in Figure 7a, segregation of wollastonite particles from the epoxy-rich phase was distinct from unaged FBE (i.e., Figure 6).
 Upon addition of stress to the hydrothermal conditions (i.e., as in WVT films), shear deformation of the epoxy network was likely to occur, which would eventually cause microcracking and cavity formation (Figure 7b).
 It is pertinent to note that the morphology of the coating microstructure represented by the polished samples might yield an arbitrary representation of defects in the polymeric network.
 To further qualify the degradation, FBE free films were cryogenically sectioned and examined via SEM imaging (Figure 7c and d).
 When we compared the fracture surfaces of an unaged film sample and a film tested at a dry-cup assembly at 65°C, we found that coating degradation not only led to microcrack formations inside the epoxy, but it also resulted in less bonding between matrix and filler particles - wollastonite particles were highly incorporated in the epoxy resin in Figure 7c, whereas they were dispersed on the fracture surface in Figure 7d.
+Although water absorption by epoxy tends to be a partially reversible process, especially for the polymer's response to mechanical loading [65], microstructural damage caused by plasticization effects are irreversible [5], [66].
+Therefore, we did not examine the reversibility of microcrack formation in this study.
 It appears that hydrothermal exposure can cause excessive tearing and remarkably increase nonselective channels within the membrane.
 In a protective coating, such a deterioration can result in Knudsen flow (molecule-pore wall collisions) of penetrant molecules, and therefore poor barrier performance.
-The newly formed domains are taken up by water molecules in wet systems and associated clustering decreases the diffusivity (ergo the permeability) of permeants including water itself [68].
-The polymeric coating, however, has already been subjected to severe damage and its barrier properties can significantly decline as soon as plasticization effects evolve at higher permeant temperatures or pressures [69].
+The newly formed domains are taken up by water molecules in wet systems and associated clustering decreases the diffusivity (ergo the permeability) of permeants including water itself [67].
+The polymeric coating, however, has already been subjected to severe damage and its barrier properties can significantly decline as soon as plasticization effects evolve at higher permeant temperatures or pressures [68].